ssowemim/CMPUT301W14T09-GPSForm/README.md

 CMPUT301W14T09-GPSForm
 ======================

-Repository that will be used for CMPUT301 in the winter term by team 9
+This Repository was started as a Group Project for my CMPUT301 Class (Team 9) but has now become a project I improve on personally.